qgis/QGIS-Web-Client/README.rst

 ``sudo ./install.sh``

+This will install all needed packages and get the server up and running.

 2. Purpose
 ------------

-A WMS based webgis client that makes use of QGIS specific WMS extensions (e.g. highlighting, printing, metadata, etc.).
+This is a WMS based webgis client that makes use of QGIS specific WMS extensions (e.g. highlighting, printing, metadata, etc.).
 QGIS webclient reads the configuration from the WMS ``GetCapabilities`` command and builds the layer tree accordingly.
 Supports legend graphic, feature info requests and printing.